drmuey/simver/README.md

 1. comparing versions is now an extremely simple numeric operation
 2. avoids most, if not all, potential confusion when basing decisions on data encoded in essentially 3 or 4 bits
-3. builds and releases can still be tagged and referenced as needed
+3. builds and releases and disposition like beta, public, stable, etc) can still be tagged and referenced as needed
 4. The data for properly measuring the impact of a version change can be found in the proper changelog (e.g. the “[Keep a Changelog](http://keepachangelog.com/en/1.0.0/)” format) entries between the versions involved in the decision.
 5. no special interpretation rules need to be applied or documented (0.x does not mean pre-release, if its BETA say so in your marketing materials and changelog, even/odd does not mean dev/production, etc)